joshuaretallick/fizzbuzz/README.md

 # fizzbuzz

-The exercise allows users to understand the concepts of pair programming, rpec and TDD.
+The exercise allows users to understand the concepts of pair programming, rspec and TDD.

 ## How to use ##